Chart Color Schemes

 Griffith shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is notably high, with 28.5% of residents currently enrolled in formal education.
+Educational participation is high in Griffith, with 28.5% of residents currently enrolled in formal education.
 This includes 9.5% in tertiary education, 7.0% in secondary education, and 6.8% pursuing primary education.

 Frequently Asked Questions - Education